spacebarchat/docs/docs/index.md

 Fosscord allows you to host a complete, Discord.com-compatible chat service with complete control over it's content, usage, security, configuration, and featureset.
-Being Discord.com-compatible, all existing clients, bots, and applications written for Discord.com can be used on any Fosscord instance, which we believe will be immensely useful in any transition process between services.
+Being Discord.com-compatible will allow all existing clients, bots, and applications written for Discord.com to be used on any Fosscord instance, which we believe will be immensely useful for any transition process between services.

 As Fosscord is an entirely separate service from Discord.com, it means a Fosscord server by itself **cannot** access private data controlled by Discord.com.
 You **cannot** use a Fosscord server to chat with your friends on Discord.com.